Search by Keyword

 Noteworthy too is that Harrison’s voice is the only one heard on the song.
 Whereas harmony and/or background vocals were customary inclusions on all of The Beatles songs released thus far, this album sees them recording songs with only one vocalist, "Don't Bother Me" being the fourth one recorded for their second British album.
 "Till There Was You" was the first, then “Roll Over Beethoven” and “Not A Second Time.”

 Ringo also stands out here, with his slightly Latin-flavored beat and enthusiastic drum fills before the breaks and throughout the song.
 His syncopated accents during the song’s fade set the command for the rest of the band.
-Paul’s ominous bass triplets are very low in the mix and hardly discernable but, notwithstanding, very impressive.
+McCartney’s ominous bass triplets are barely heard because of being placed very low in the mix but, notwithstanding, are very impressive.

 John’s rhythm guitar work, performed with a high tremolo setting on his amp, is impressive because of its intricacy, something that wouldn’t continue as The Beatles career progressed.
 Lennon’s disinterest in George’s original compositions would usually bring a lackluster performance out of him in the studio, if he bothered to show up at all.